 Most jobs require a GED®.
 Having a diploma opens broader employment opportunities and provides the foundation for continuing one’s education.
 The Thomas Jefferson Adult Career Education division at Piedmont Virginia Community College (TJACE @PVCC) can

 The state of Virginia will cover the cost of the GED® in each subject when you enroll in an adult education program.
 View conditions.

 What type GED® classes are offered at TJACE @PVCC?

-TJACE offers synchronous Zoom classes, online self-study options and free practice tests so you can earn a GED® your way!
+TJACE offers synchronous Zoom classes, online self-study and in-person options as well as free practice tests so you can earn a GED® your way!
 Students should have access to a computer with Internet, basic computer skills, and be able to devote a minimum of six hours per week to the program.

 What should I expect on the GED® test?

 The computer-based GED® test has four subject areas: mathematics,reasoning through language arts, science and social studies.
 Each